veerrajukakarla434/2025-Front-End-Technology-Stack-Pilot-Project/Part1_HTML.md

 * HTML is used to build websites.
 * It is supported by all browsers.
 * It can be integrated with other languages like CSS, JavaScript, etc.

+#### Disadvantages:
+ * HTML can only create static web pages.
+ * For dynamic web pages, other languages have to be used.
+ * A large amount of code has to be written to create a simple web page.
+ * The security feature is not good.

 ![](https://user-images.githubusercontent.com/50612983/149185070-75b1c221-c68e-420e-a347-27d1758cb3e8.png "149185070-75b1c221-c68e-420e-a347-27d1758cb3e8")